THE FREE LANCE

 "Started raining," they wrote, "so decided to read these words & enjoy the good vibrations."

-Approps for squatters, who typically have to fix places up to live in them, they observed many of the bridges they crossed on the way "need repairs."
+Approps for squatters, who frequently have to fix places up to live in them, they observed many of the bridges they crossed on the way "need repairs."
 They asked, "Who should we write to to get funding for these trails?
 There's a lot more garbage up at Rondeau's Camp—would you help us pack it out?
 Peace, Love."

 The pair identified themselves as "The CUANDO Free Press."
 They listed their address as "9 2nd Ave.
 NYC, NY 10009."